mutshiv/AlgoTrading/README.md

 # RMB Algo Trading LOB

-`#RRGGBBA Limit Order Book with its Trade Matching Engine.`
+A Limit Order Book with its Trade Matching Engine.

 ## Running the application